 Why so many ruins?
 Why so many churches?

-After all my exploring, here are:
+After all my exploring, here are the best things to do in Antigua Guatemala:

-Antigua Guatemala: Things to Do
+Things to Do In Antigua Guatemala

-El Catedral de Santiago
+1. Visit El Catedral de Santiago

 This cathedral faces the central plaza, is lit up at night and is used as a church today.
 Go around the corner and pay the small entrance fee to see the incredible ruins.
 The majestic, towering columns dwarf humans.
 These ruins left me in awe as to the vitality of the Catholic church and the devastation of the 1773 earthquake.

-Monasterio and Templo de la Recolección
+2. See The Monasterio and Templo de la Recolección

 This ruin is history staring you in the face.
 There is one archway that still stands after the earthquakes of 1773.
 There are piles of abandoned stones that have been there for centuries, demanding exploration.
 On an overcast afternoon when I arrived, there were a handful of Guatemalans enjoying the serenity.
 Out of nowhere, a voice rose, reverberating off the neglected stones.
 A spiritual song was being practised in this relic of a majestic church.

-The Casa Santa Domingo Hotel
+3. Explore The Casa Santa Domingo Hotel

 Besides being an ancient monastery and a hotel, this is an archaeological museum with unearthed treasures, including a skeleton.
 Explore the Hotel first, then hop on the free shuttle which takes you up a steep hill to Santa Domingo del Cerro.
 Atop the hill, there are sweeping vistas of Antigua and Volcans Agua and Acatenango.